raae/queen.raae.codes/content/emails-olavea/2022-02-08-slugify-markdown-node/index.md

 ## Why did I do it?

-I need that slug to add support for a basic content section so I can create Markdown marketing pages with sections for Queen @raae's usepow.app
+I need that slug to add support for a basic content section to create Markdown marketing pages with sections for Queen @raae's usepow.app

-## How did I do it ?
+## How did I do it?

 ### Short version:

 ```js